-- 1. The specialized agencies, funds and programmes of the United Nations system, and other intergovernmental organizations, including international and regional financial organizations, shall contribute to the full realization of the provisions of the present declaration, including through the mobilization of, inter alia, development assistance and cooperation.
+- 1. The specialized agencies, funds and programmes of the United Nations system, and other intergovernmental organizations, including international and regional financial organizations, shall contribute to the full realization of the present Declaration, including through the mobilization of, inter alia, development assistance and cooperation.
 Ways and means of ensuring the participation of peasants and other people working in rural areas on issues affecting them shall be considered. - 2.
-The United Nations and its specialized agencies, funds and programmes, and other intergovernmental organizations, including international and regional financial organizations, shall promote respect for and the full application of the provisions of the present declaration, and follow up on its effectiveness.
+The United Nations and its specialized agencies, funds and programmes, and other intergovernmental organizations, including international and regional financial organizations, shall promote respect for and the full application of the present Declaration, and follow up on its effectiveness.